Backyard on the Grape 2019

 We have also found that this has been a good place for even experienced teams to experiment – i.e. want to try cherry cola ribs out on judges or another creative recipe that you wouldn’t risk in a real contest, this is the place to give it a try.

 Why are the turn ins not specified?

-Something new for 2019, turn in your entries in any order, or any way you want….meaning if you want to do 4 different rib preparations for your 4 turn in’s that’s fine with us.
-Otherwise, use a format that works best for you be that standard KCBS or reverse.
+This worked out so well in 2018 we are bringing it back in 2019.
+Turn in your entries in any order, or any way you want….meaning if you want to do 5 different rib preparations for your 5 turn in’s that’s fine with us.
+Otherwise, use a format that works best for you be that standard KCBS or PNWBA or reverse.
 Ask us why this could be important!

 What’s with the name “Backyard on the Grape”?

 For 10 years we’ve had the pleasure to be hosted by longtime CBBQA member Dave Bart at a private water ski lake/club, where this event was titled “Backyard on the Lake”.
 Since we’ve moved to the Lodi Grape Festival Grounds, it seems like a fitting tribute to call this event “Backyard on the Grape”.

 - Level Team Sites!

 - 20/50 amp “shore” power INCLUDED – from your arrival until your departure!

 - Grass or pavement spaces available (choices as available), no dirt!